 Type Casting

-The library automatically casts input values based on property types or explicit cast parameter.
+The library automatically casts input values based on property types, with optional #[Cast] and #[Caster] attributes for explicit control.

-When no explicit cast is specified, values are cast based on property type:
+When no #[Cast] or #[Caster] is specified, values are cast based on the property type:

 public int $count; // Cast to int